-Pending the submission of the draft asylum law to Parliament, UNHCR remains responsible for the registration and refugee status determination (RSD) of asylum-seekers.
-Those found to qualify for refugee status are referred by UNHCR to the Inter-ministerial Commission on Regularisation under the Ministry of Foreign Affairs.
-However, the Commission was suspended in March 2017.
-Without the refugee status and sojourn permit, people of concern have no access to the formal job market, which leaves them in a precarious situation.
+Pending the Government’s submission of the draft asylum law to Parliament, UNHCR remains responsible for the registration and refugee status determination (RSD) of asylum-seekers.
+Those who qualify for refugee status are referred by UNHCR to the Inter-ministerial Commission on Regularization under the Ministry of Foreign Affairs.
+Despite its suspension in March 2017, the Commission resumed services in December 2018.
+In 2020, its role will remain critical for UNHCR-registered refugees to ensure they are documented and have access to formal employment.

-- Supporting the Government in the establishment of a national asylum system;
+- Supporting the Government in establishing a national asylum system;

-- Providing humanitarian aid and protection to refugees, particularly to the most vulnerable;
+- Providing humanitarian assistance and protection to refugees, particularly to the most vulnerable;

-- Implementing durable solutions for refugees, focusing on socio-professional integration or resettlement to a third country for the vulnerable.
+- Implementing durable solutions for refugees, focusing on local integration or resettlement to a third country for the most vulnerable.